ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Implementational Details

 \subsection{Data Resources}

-We evaluate the proposed APAM-based architecture on the NIH ChestX-Ray14 and CheXpert datasets.
-These data resources are briefly described below. \textbf{NIH ChestX-Ray14}: The NIH ChestX-Ray14 contains $112,120$ frontal chest X-ray images from $32,717$ unique patients\cite{wang2017chestx}.
+We evaluate the proposed ThoraX-PriorNet architecture on the NIH ChestX-Ray14 and CheXpert datasets.
+These data resources are briefly described below. \textbf{NIH ChestX-Ray14}: The NIH ChestX-Ray14 contains $112,120$ frontal chest X-ray images from 30,805 unique patients \cite{wang2017chestx}.
 All these images are annotated for 15 classes (14 diseases along with “No Findings”).
 Within this dataset, 880 images are specially annotated by a bounding box for the localization of 8 diseases.
 In our classification experiments, we use 70\%, 10\%, and 20\% data for training, cross-validation, and testing, respectively.
 We train and test our model on the classification data for all 15 classes.
-On the other hand, we use the bounding-box annotated data of the 8 classes to assess the disease localization performance of our model. \textbf{CheXpert}: The CheXpert dataset \cite{irvin2019chexpert} is a chest X-ray dataset containing class label annotation of 14 classes (13 diseases along with “No Findings”).
+On the other hand, we use the bounding-box annotated data of the 8 classes to assess the disease localization performance of our model.
+Note that there is no patient overlap between all the training, validation, and testing sets.
+The 880 images with bounding box information are not utilized in training or validation splits. \textbf{CheXpert}: The CheXpert dataset \cite{irvin2019chexpert} is a chest X-ray dataset containing class label annotation of 14 classes (13 diseases along with “No Findings”).
 Other than positive and negative labels for each class, the dataset also contains an uncertainty label for some images.
 The dataset consists of 224,316 chest X-ray images for training and 230 chest X-ray images for validation.
 We use only frontal view chest X-ray images from this dataset.
 If we consider only images with a frontal view, there are about 200,000 chest X-ray images for training and 200 images for validation in the dataset.
 We use this dataset for the classification of five thoracic diseases, namely, atelectasis, cardiomegaly, consolidation, edema, and pleural effusion.